RustyRoboticsBV/Rusty.Pawns/README.md

 - Conditions: Boolean checks that determine whether other components are active.

 ## Documentation
-For a more in-depth description of concepts and classes, as well as how to get started, visit the [documentation pages](https://github.com/RustyRoboticsBV/Rusty.Pawns/wiki).
+For a more detailed explanation of the framework, its concepts, and its classes - including getting started guides - visit the [documentation pages](https://github.com/RustyRoboticsBV/Rusty.Pawns/wiki).